Can Crypto Bank the Unbanked in the Developed World?

 What was the original purpose of crypto?
 It wasn’t to trade, or use for crypto arbitrage, it was to replace the trust we put in the bank.

 We trust a bank to hold our money safe.
-We trust the bank to give us a piece of paper or plastic to signify that we hold this money.
+And we trust the bank to give us a piece of paper or plastic to signify that we hold this money.
 We trust the bank to allow us to transfer it between other people.
 This allows us to do so much.

 For starters it allows us to not have to carry around a briefcase full of cash all the time.
 But banks do so much more.
 Here’s a few things banks do to make our lives easier: